 - 3.1.
 "Adjustable head restraint" means a head restraint that is capable of movement independent of the seatback between at least two positions of adjustment intended for occupant use. - 3.2.
 "Backlight" means rearward-facing window glazing located at the rear of the roof panel. - 3.3.
-"Backset" means the minimum horizontal distance between the front surface of the head restraint and the rear surface of the head restraint measurement device, as measured in accordance with paragraph 7.1.5. - 3.4.
-"Head restraint" means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso reference line, in any position of backset and height adjustment, as measured in accordance with paragraph 7.1.1. - 3.5.
-"Head restraint measurement device (HRMD)" means a separate head shaped device used with the H-point machine with the head form, as defined in Annex 3, attached with sliding scale at the back of the head for the purpose of measuring backset.
-1/
+"Backset" means the horizontal distance between the front surface of the head restraint and the rearmost point of the head restraint measurement device, as measured in accordance with Annex 4 or Annex 5. - 3.4.
+"Head restraint" means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso and that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso line, in any position of backset and height adjustment, as measured in accordance with Annex 1. - 3.5.
+"Head restraint measurement device (HRMD)" means a separate head shaped device used with the H-point machine with the head form, as defined in Annex 4, attached with sliding scale at the back of the head for the purpose of measuring backset. $\frac{2}{2}$